 Is there a real “bricks and mortar” shop?

 If a website fails to list a real address with a landline phone number, to where would return faulty goods?
 It’s a legal requirement for a legitimate business to list its full particulars on its website.
 Visit our real shop or use Google Street View to see that our shop really exists.

 Does the website look professional and up to date?

 Anyone can throw up a simple one page website nowadays.
 A legitimate business will invest time and effort in their website.
 It will be substantial and up to date.

 That on-line quote could work out a lot more than you think if you have to add VAT.
 Some websites only add tax & carriage after you have registered and are part way through the purchasing process.
-An initial quote may look competitive until you add 20% for VAT, 2.5 – 5% for a credit card.
+An initial quote may look competitive until you add 20% for VAT, and maybe a credit card surcharge.

 Does the company only accept PayPal?

 Any bona-fide business will have the facility to process customer orders using a credit card terminal, and they will have been bank verified to get a merchant account.
 Credit cards also give you consumer protection rights.
 However, any member of the public can accept money using PayPal, Skrill or other money gateways.
 If they only use Western Union to receive payment, avoid.
 How safe is your money?
 We accept most credit/debit cards as well as cash/cheques and internet banking transfers.